Policy Title: Special Recognition Awards

 6.4.2 Graduate Medals

 Awards are given to one student per faculty who achieved academic distinction while maintaining honours academic standing, with no failures.
-The medals are awarded to the graduating student with the highest grade point average of each faculty, according to the criteria.
+The medals are awarded to the graduating student with the highest grade point average of each faculty, according to the established criteria.

 6.4.3 Outstanding Achievement Award

 Award is granted to graduates who achieve distinction in every segment of College life and demonstrate traits which set an example for fellow students.
 Recipients will have maintained a minimum 75% GPA academic standing and will have proven community involvement and extracurricular activities that contributed to the enhancement of College and community life.
 The Convocation, Recognition, Awards and Medals’ Team receives nominations and recommendations from academic faculty areas.
 The Call for Nominations will be made based on established timelines, with submissions received through an online application.

 6.4.4 Posthumous Diplomas

 The award will be given to recognize students who have passed away after completing a minimum of 75% of their program requirements within a timeframe established by the Registrar.
 Academic staff is responsible for requesting a posthumous diploma to be considered.